 By Mark C. Wilson

 University research is generally funded from the public purse.
-The results, however, are published in peer-reviewed academic journals, many of which charge subscription fees.
+The results, however, are published in peer-reviewed academic journals, many of which charge subscription fees as Mark Wilson explains.

 I had to use freedom of information laws to determine how much universities in New Zealand spend on journal subscriptions to give researchers and students access to the latest research – and I found they paid almost US$15 million last year to just four publishers.